 Right now in Luke 19, Jesus is passing through and there is only a short window of time to get near Him.
 Zacchaeus knows this.
 So he responds with an instinctive action to get closer to see Jesus.
 Right then.
 This tells us that He must know something about who Jesus is already.
 And it draws Him.

-Zacchaeus doesn’t hesitateas he makes this quick decision to climb the tree.
+Zacchaeus does not hesitate.
+He makes the quick decision to climb the tree.
 He could have paused to think about the logistics of the situation.
 He could have taken time to perceive the large number of people encircling Jesus which would make it hard to get access.
 He knew the time was short.
 He also knew his sight was limited in the crowd because the scripture says “he could not see because of the crowd, for he was of short stature,” in verse 3 and thus he climbs the tree to elevate his gaze.

 But nothing holds Zacchaeus back.